rayenamer/equa/README.md

 - [ ] Create your first feature branch
 - [ ] Read the architecture section
 - [ ] Understand the layer responsibilities
 **Happy Coding! 🚀**

+## Acknowledgment
+We would like to thank:

+* **Esprit School of Engineering** for providing the academic framework.
+* Our instructors and mentors, **Mr. Aymen Esselmi, Mr. Mohamed Rjab, and Mr. Saadaoui Skander**, for their guidance, support, and passion in coaching us throughout this project.

+## Final Note
+EQUA was more than an academic project; it is a proof of our relentless pursuit of growth, of showing up with discipline and clarity.
+We thank our future selves for the glimpses of the vision that keeps us going.